Updated: Feb 21

 Where is all this fear and caution coming from?
 Let's take a closer look at a few of the top myths below.

 In September 2018, parents in the Invisible Parents Club celebrated a quiet triumph.
-They cried happy tears because of a Report released by the American Academy of Pediatrics (AAP).
+They cried happy tears because of a Report released by the American Academy of Pedeatrics (AAP).

-Because it often feels like our voices as parents, as those living and experiencing our trans or GNC youth every single day, is simply not enough - not valid.
+Because it often feels like our voices as parents, as those living and experiencing our transgender or GNC children every single day, is simply not enough - not valid.

 Unless this policy care statement is embraced by caregivers and community members, the stigma attached to our children will live on.
 And this stigma ends lives.
 It's serious.